NashBean/UTF-8_Vector/README.md

 # UTF-8_Vector

+Is a UTF-8 Char in C++

-Creates a UTF-8 vector of <unsigned char> from a Unicode with supporting functions and structs
+Creates a UTF-8 vector of <unsigned char> from a Unicode.

 Note: Even though Bjarn Stroustrup was not a direct contributor.
 His vector was used and his lectures were a big influence.